Axelrod-Python/Axelrod/docs/index.rst

     * The Moran process
     * An ecological model

-* Multi-processor support, caching for deterministic interactions, automatically generate figures and statistics
+* Multi-processor support (not currently supported on Windows), caching for deterministic interactions, automatically generate figures and statistics

 Every strategy is categorized on a number of dimensions, including: